 A typical application:

 This mock up shows how epoxy/404 mix is regularly used to change the angle of deck fittings, useful on canted decks.
 The ideal position of the base plate is established using a wooden wedge and the ends built up using small peaks of epoxy thickened with 404 Filler.
 Once cured, the wood (which avoided being coated) is extracted and the rest of the void is filled.
-The result is a solid, compression-resistant platform of great tensile strength.
+The result is a solid, compression-resistant platform of great strength.